-- 1 Four OmniSwitch 6400 Series switches are stacked; all switches are connected via stacking cables.
-The stack is booted. - 2 The primary and secondary management modules are dynamically assigned using any of the methods outlined on pages 6-6 through 6-10 - (3) The system software automatically assigns the remaining elements in the stack the idle module role.
-These modules act as Network Interface (NI) modules, sending and receiving 10/100/1000 Ethernet traffic on their.
+- 1 Four OmniSwitch 6250 Series switches are stacked; all switches are connected via stacking cables.
+The stack is booted. - 2 The primary and secondary management modules are dynamically assigned using any of the methods outlined on pages 6-7 through 6-11. - 3 The system software automatically assigns the remaining elements in the stack the idle module role.
+These modules act as Network Interface (NI) modules.